Reporting Sexual Misconduct

 - The District Attorney generally has the final say as to whether to send a case to court.

 - An Our VOICE Case Manager can assist you throughout the legal process, accompanying you to police interviews and court and assisting you with obtaining other resources.

-- Pursuing action through the University Procedures (if responding party is another student):
+- Pursuing action through the University Procedures (if Respondent is another student):

-- Sexual assault is prohibited at UNC Asheville and is a violation of the Student Code of Community Standards.
+- Sexual assault is prohibited at UNC Asheville and is a violation of the the Title IX Grievance Policy and Student Code of Responsibility.

 - Students have a right to file a formal complaint of sexual assault with the Title IX Office.

 - Complaints may be pursued through an informal process or a formal process.
 The Title IX Coordinator will review those options and all procedures with you so that you can make the best choice.